fbpx

 Udacity School of Data Science

-Udacity offers multiple data science bootcamps, including data science for business leaders, data project managers and more.
-It offers frequent start dates throughout the year for its data science programs.
-These programs are self-paced and involve real-world projects and technical mentor support.
-Students can also receive LinkedIn profile and GitHub portfolio reviews from Udacity’s career services.
+Students can also receive LinkedIn profiles and GitHub portfolio reviews from Udacity’s career services.
 However, it is important to note that there is no job guarantee, so students should be prepared to put in the work to find a job after completing the program.

 7. LearningFuze Data Science Bootcamp

-• Delivery Format: Online and in person
+• Delivery Format: Online and in-person

 • Tuition: $5,995 per module